ykchua1/deepLrn/README.md

 # The deepLrn Python Package
 ## Deep learning using Pytorch

-This package contains some useful functions for deep learning with Pytorch, along with some practice and demonstration of usage of the Pytorch library.
+This package contains some useful modules for deep learning with Pytorch, along with some projects using the Pytorch library.

 ### To clone this package to local directory
 1. Clone repo into local directory.